 - there are no prescribed threat abatement plans and recovery plans are not relevant for the Alaskan Bar-tailed Godwit, Australian painted Snipe, Eastern Curlew, Gang-gang Cockatoo, Great Knot or Greater Sand Plover - there are no prescribed threat abatement plans and a recovery plan is not required for the Curlew Sandpiper, Eastern Hooded Plover, Red Knot, and White-throated Needletail.
-There is deemed to be sufficient conservation advice to implement priority actions and mitigate against key threats - for one species, the South-eastern Glossy Black-Cockatoo, a recovery plan is required, but has not yet been completed and/or published (as at the time of preparation of this document).
+There is deemed to be sufficient conservation advice to implement priority actions and mitigate against key threats - for one species, the South-eastern Glossy Black-Cockatoo, a recovery plan is required, but has not yet been completed and/or published (as of 30 June 2023).